squadrepo/squad/README.md

 This will start the Android emulator.
 While [running the app](#running-the-app), choose option `a` to automatically open the app on this virtual device.
 It may take a few minutes to load.

-### Expo on iOS Devices or Emulator
+### Expo on iOS Devices

-Add iOS stuff here
+1. To download Expo on iOS devices, install the [Expo Go](https://apps.apple.com/us/app/expo-go/id982107779) from the Apple App Store.
+2. (Optional) After Expo has been installed, login to the app with same Expo credentials that you have used in previous steps.

 # Running the App